audacioustux/audacioustux/src/content/blog/distributed-workflow-automation.md

 - `jsonwebtoken` for generating JWT tokens
 - `clap` for parsing command line arguments (or from environment variables)
 - `reqwest` for making HTTP requests to the webhook endpoint.

+and compiled to a container image with `buildpacks` ([using pack](https://github.com/audacioustux/scan-automate/blob/main/scan-automate/Taskfile.yml#L22))

 ### Workflow Engine